 Factor 3 is characterized by a spread-out peak reaching 10 ppm just before the 400th second of the cycle.
 Most of the emissions associated with this factor occur during the "free-flow urban" section of the Artemis CU [54] and, to a lesser extent, at the end of the cycle during the "flowing, stable" section.
-CxHy species such as alkanes, cycloalkanes, bi-cycloalkanes, monoaromatics, and naphthenic monoaromatics contribute to this factor.
+C_xH_y species such as alkanes, cycloalkanes, bicycloalkanes, monoaromatics, and naphthenic monoaromatics contribute to this factor.
 These compounds are major components of diesel fuel [18,43] and are measured in the fuel headspace presented in Figure S1, but they are not emitted with other unburnt compounds at the beginning of the cycle (factor 1).
 They are supposedly desorbed during the warming-up of the engine manifold and aftertreatment systems [29,35].
-This factor is associated with CxHyO species, such as saturated, unsaturated, and aromatic carbonyls, with 3 to 8 carbon atoms.
+This factor is associated with C_xH_yO species, such as saturated, unsaturated, and aromatic carbonyls, with 3 to 8 carbon atoms.
 These oxidized compounds could be by-products of incomplete oxidation by the DOC during its light-off [33,34].

 Factor 4 is measured only during two of the four CU cycles.
-It appears after 400 seconds from the start of the cycle with an emission peak around 10 ppm and continues until the end of the cycle.
-CxHyO2-4 species, such as acetic acid and maleic anhydride, highly contribute to this factor at 99 and 100%, respectively.
+It appears after 400 s from the start of the cycle with an emission peak around 10 ppm and continues until the end of the cycle. $C_xH_yO{2-4}$ species, such as acetic acid and maleic anhydride, highly contribute to this factor at 99 and 100%, respectively.
 These compounds are possible by-products of incomplete oxidation by the DOC [33,34] and the DPF [70].
 Thus, this factor underlines the impact of the aftertreatment systems on the emission of oxidized species.

-Factor 4 also includes $C_xH_y$ ion fragments, with contribution ratios which increase alongside the carbon number.
-These compounds could be associated with the desorption of side the carbon number.
+Factor 4 also includes C_xH_y ion fragments, with contribution ratios which increase alongside the carbon number.
 These compounds could be associated with the desorption of heavier hydrocarbons from the cold engine manifold and aftertreatment systems, possibly from lubricant oil droplets occasionally emitted at the start of the vehicle, and their partial treatment by the DOC and the DPF.
 These droplets are mostly composed of long-chain cycloalkanes [71] and their emission is not a repeatable phenomenon with no clear correlation with engine load, cycle speed, or acceleration, as reported for the same vehicles by Kostenidou et al. [9].

-Diesel motorway cycle
+• Diesel motorway cycle

 PMF analysis of the diesel car emissions during the MW cycle resulted in five distinct factors.
 As for the CU analysis, temporal variations of the five factors for the MW cycle are presented on the left of Figure 2b, while factors to species contribution ratios are presented on the right of Figure 2b.
-The factors to species contribution ratios summarized in Figure 2b are also listed in Table S6, Table S7, Table S8, Table S9, and Table S10 for factors 1, 2, 3, 4, and 5, respectively.
+The factors to species contribution ratios summarized in Figure 2b are also listed in Tables S6-S10 for factors 1, 2, 3, 4, and 5, respectively.